 While state laws primarily address the issue of returned mattresses, there’s no federal law that requires a mattress retailer to refund money.
 Per most state laws, refunds are subject to the established mattress store refund policy at the time of purchase, unless the purchased mattress is found to be useless for the purpose of which it was intended.
 A customer changing his/her mind after making a mattress purchase, such as deciding they want a bed with coils (rather than foam), is not the fault of the retailer and the latter cannot be held responsible.

 In broad terms, most mattress stores do offer refunds.
-It’s usually pursuant to a bed store policy which explicitly that returns are to be extended, in order to strength its brand in the community; but this is simply a mattress store policy – not a federal law.
+It’s usually pursuant to a bed store policy which explicitly that returns are to be extended, in order to strengthen its brand in the community; but this is simply a mattress store policy – not a federal law.

 Deceptive Claims and the Federal Trade Commission (FTC)

-Federal law does provide some, limited protections to mattress buyers through the FTC, who enforces federal consumer protection laws that are meant to prevent fraudulent, deceptive, or unfair business practices such as false advertising.
-Such agency will sue mattress retailers that make deceptive claims about their products or services.
+Federal law does provide some, limited protections to mattress buyers through the FTC, which enforces federal consumer protection laws that are meant to prevent fraudulent, deceptive, or unfair business practices such as false advertising.
+Such agencies will sue mattress retailers that make deceptive claims about their products or services.
 When the FTC settles a case, it tries to obtain refunds for buyers who lost money, if that’s possible, but these refunds are based on unfair or deceptive business practice regulations, not state refunds laws, i.e. mattress refunds are a state law contract issue.

 Mattress Return Fraud